HossamAbdelraof/ECE-Projects/Project1/stage1/readme.md

 ## Stage 1
 the whole team worked on this phase and devided into many sub-teams to work in barallel with eachothers: teh work done in htis phase is
-1. Arduio nano communication with PC/Phone via Bluetoth  	- [x]
+1. Arduio nano communication with PC/Phone via Bluetoth -[x] test